 - A date input hint explains, “The date must use DD/MM/YYYY format”

-- A date input error explains, “You have entered an invalid date.
-Please use DD/MM/YYYY format”
+- A date input error explains, “You must enter a valid date.
+The date must use DD/MM/YYYY format”

 Don’t do these things